 Connect To Remote Loader: Select Yes or No to determine if the driver will use the Remote Loader.
-For more information, see Configuring the Remote Loader and Drivers in the NetIQ Identity Manager Setup Guide.
+For more information, see "Configuring Identity Manager Drivers to Work with the Remote Loader" in the NetIQ Identity Manager Driver Administration Guide.